 2004 Steelers 20 vs Ravens 7

-Still-unbeaten, Ben Roethlisberger throws 2 TD passes in a run-heavy offense before being pulled from a 20-7 Steelers victory with a rib injury caused by a blindside cheap shot by Terrell Suggs on a scoring pass.
+Still-unbeaten, Ben Roethlisberger throws 2 TD passes in a run-heavy offense before being pulled from a 20-7 Steelers victory with a rib injury caused by a blindside cheap shot by P.O.S.
+Terrell Suggs on a scoring pass.
 Ben finishes the game 14 of 19 for 221 yards, 2 TDs and 1 Int.
 Bettis runs for 117 yards in his 6th 100-yard game this season, and moves past Eric Dickerson on the NFL career rushing list.
 Burress returns from a 4-week layoff with a sore hamstring and makes an immediate impact with 3 catches for 97 yards, including a 36-yard TD pass from Ben as Pittsburgh drives 80 yards in 5 plays on its opening possession.
 Meanwhile, Jamal Lewis is held to 26 yards on 14 carries.

 2004 Steelers 29 at Bills 24

 Willie Parker, Brian St. Pierre and James Harrison -- who are these guys, you might ask?
-They represent the collection of backups who keep the Steelers' roll going and end the Bills' playoff hopes.
+They represent the collection of outstanding but relatively unknown backups who keep the Steelers' roll going and end the Bills' playoff hopes.
 Parker, an undrafted rookie free agent, has 102 yards rushing, including a 58-yarder that sets up Jeff Reed 's 37-year field goal, Pittsburgh's go-ahead score.
 And then there is Harrison, the backup linebacker, who returns a fumble 18 yards for a touchdown to seal the victory.
 The Steelers go without Ben Roethlisberger, Jerome Bettis or a host of other starters, but still win their 14th straight to match the single-season record set by Miami in 1972.
-The Steelers also become just the fourth team in NFL history -- and first in the AFC -- to finish 15-1.
+The Steelers also become just the fourth team in NFL history -- and the first in the AFC -- to finish 15-1.

 2004 Post Season